 The price of college can go beyond just tuition—living expenses and additional school costs can really add up.
 Quickly.
 This is why brushing up on some financial education tools can go a very long way when it comes to managing your college-related expenses.
 One of the most important skills you can develop is the ability to create and stick to a budget.
-Let’s look at some of the ways you can take control of your financial future, starting with budgeting tips for the school year:
+Let’s look at the 7 ways you can take control of your financial future, starting with budgeting tips for the school year:

 Once you’ve calculated your total monthly expenses, you can subtract it from your income.
 Time Magazine’s list of 12 Hidden College Expenses can help familiarize you with some additional costs you can expect.
 Ideally, after subtracting your expenses from your income, you’ll have some money left over that you can then use to build an emergency fund.
 (We’ll look at emergency funds later in this article.)